Friday, October 25th at Renton Technical College

 These 3-hour professional development workshops (Friday, October 25, 1:00 p.m. to 4 p.m.) are designed to provide opportunities to discuss and examine relevant topics and important issues in greater depth.
 Annual conference sessions will follow on Saturday, October 26, 2019.

 Pre-conference sessions will take place at Renton Technical College.
 Check-in and on-site registration open at 12:30.

-Clock Hours are available for both the pre-conference workshops and the Saturday conference.
-STEM Clock Hours available for the STEM and ELL session.
+Clock Hours are available for the pre-conference workshops and the Saturday conference.

 - $30 for WAESOL Members ($40 on-site)

 Scroll down to read descriptions of the three sessions to choose from.
 You will need to indicate your session choice when your register.

 Abstract: This professional development opportunity provides K-12 educators with a curriculum to support the development of their culturally responsive classroom management practice.
 The curriculum was developed through collaboration between the University of Washington, WEA, and NEA.
 Educators can earn clock hours and develop CRS-based goals.

 Participants will be introduced to some of the essential practices for developing one’s culturally responsive management.
 These include building social relationships, communicating in culturally responsive ways, cultivating a safe inclusive environment, and engaging with families and communities.
 In addition, they will be provided the opportunity to reflect, discuss, and share their cultural assumptions and beliefs to examine their cultural histories and biases in working with students from culturally, linguistically, and socioeconomically diverse backgrounds.